 - If you work for an independent brokerage, connect with referral groups through other industry organizations.

-Create a SMART goal around referrals by defining the strategy or strategies you’ll employ, the steps you’ll take to make them work, and the number of referrals you’ll aim for in 2021.
+Create a SMART goal around referrals by defining the strategy or strategies you’ll employ, the steps you’ll take to make them work, and the number of referrals you’ll aim for.

-The real estate industry offers a host of ways to improve your skills and learn new aspects of the business, whether you’re attending face-to-face classes or online sessions.
+The real estate industry offers a host of ways to improve your skills and learn new aspects of the business, whether you prefer attending face-to-face classes or online sessions.
 Here are some ideas for developing your expertise and your business.

-Perhaps you want to begin earning your GRI designation or simply want to learn more about social media management.
+Perhaps you want to begin earning your GRI designation, or you have an interest in learning more about social media management.
 Your local real estate association, along with a host of private real estate schools, offer a variety of continuing education options.
-Most of these classes have moved online since March, and state associations have created temporary rules allowing virtual learning to take the place of in-person requirements.
-There’s no time like the present to enhance your skills and hone your expertise.
+Most of these classes have moved online since the pandemic, and state associations have created temporary rules (many are still in effect) allowing virtual learning to take the place of in-person requirements.
+There’s no time like the present to enhance your skills and hone your expertise!

-You may feel pressure to be all things to all people, but the reality is that we all need to take onboard the expertise of others from time to time.
-If you haven’t already developed your brain trust, or “kitchen cabinet” as it’s sometimes called, it’s time to define the group you’ll choose and begin a systematic approach to consulting with them.
+You may feel pressure to be all things to all people, but the reality is that we all need to borrow the expertise of others from time to time.
+If you haven’t already developed your brain trust, it’s time to define the group you’ll choose and begin a systematic approach to consulting with them.